What do cashiers say…

 I get the rest of my food on the belt, push my cart down to the end and start bagging.

 “Did you see the newspaper?”
-She’s taking to me again.
+She’s talking to me again.
 She’s got one of my loaves of bread in her hands, but she’s not scrutinizing it or anything.
 Instead, she’s kind of staring off down Aisle 3.

 I shake my head.
 “No, not today’s,” I say.
 “Why, did I miss something good?”
 I’m trying to keep my tone light, but I don’t think I’m doing a very good job.